Trump releases list of 20 new possible Supreme Court picks

 The high court is currently divided 5-4 between conservatives and liberals.
 While there is no current vacancy on the court, Ruth Bader Ginsburg, 87, has been undergoing cancer treatment, and three others members of the court are in their 70s and 80s.

 Trump has already remade the federal bench for a generation.
-And any vacancy in the highest court would give the president the ability to shape its future for decades to come if he is reelected in November.
+And any vacancy in the highest court would give the winner in November – whether Biden or Trump – the ability to shape its future for decades to come.

 Trump has stressed that power as he has campaigned, claiming that the winner of the upcoming presidential election “could have anywhere from two to four, to maybe even five” Supreme Court justices to pick, though that would require an extraordinary level of turnover.